awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 ## Checking That Users Have the Required Permissions<a name="check-required-permissions"></a>

-After you've created an IAM policy, we recommend that you check whether it grants users the permissions to use the particular API actions and resources they need before you put the policy into production\.
+Before you put an IAM policy into production, we recommend that you check whether it grants users the permissions to use the particular API actions and resources they need\.

-First, create an IAM user for testing purposes, and then attach the IAM policy that you created to the test user\.
+First, create an IAM user for testing purposes and attach the IAM policy to the test user\.
 Then, make a request as the test user\.
 You can make test requests in the console or with the AWS CLI\.

 **Note**
 You can also test your policies with the [IAM Policy Simulator](https://policysim.aws.amazon.com/home/index.jsp?#)\.
-For more information on the policy simulator, see [Working with the IAM Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/policies_testing-policies.html) in the *IAM User Guide*\.
+For more information about the policy simulator, see [Working with the IAM Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/policies_testing-policies.html) in the *IAM User Guide*\.

-If the policy doesn't grant the user the permissions that you expected, or is overly permissive, you can adjust the policy as needed and retest until you get the desired results\.
+If the policy doesn't grant the user the permissions that you expected, or is overly permissive, you can adjust the policy as needed\.
+Retest until you get the desired results\.

 **Important**
 It can take several minutes for policy changes to propagate before they take effect\.
 Therefore, we recommend that you allow five minutes to pass before you test your policy updates\.